Chart Color Schemes

 Madora Bay features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.6% of all households, including 41.9% couples with children, 31.1% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 16.4%, with lone person households at 14.5% and group households making up 2.0%.
-The median household size is 2.9 people, larger than the Greater Perth average of 2.4.
+Family households constitute 83.6% of all households, including 41.9% couples with children, 31.1% couples without children, and 9.9% single parent families.
+Non-family households comprise the remaining 16.4%, with lone person households at 14.5% and group households making up 2.0%.
+The median household size is 2.9 people, which is larger than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households